-Former 49ers wide receiver Dwight Clark dead at 61
+Former 49ers Wide Receiver Dwight Clark Dead At 61

 The team said he died Monday surrounded by friends and family.

 Clark won two Super Bowls with the 49ers during a nine-year career that ended in 1987.
-He memorably pulled down the winning touchdown pass from Joe Montana in the NFC championship game against the Dallas Cowboys following the 1981 season, a play remembered simply as “The Catch.”
-It’s considered one of the most significant plays in NFL history and sent the Niners to their first of five Super Bowl titles in a span of 14 seasons.
+He memorably pulled down the winning touchdown pass from Joe Montana in the 1981 NFC championship game against the Dallas Cowboys, a play remembered simply as It’s considered one of the most significant plays in NFL history and sent the Niners to their first of five Super Bowl titles in a span of 14 seasons.

 The play happened on Jan.
 10, 1982, when the upstart 49ers hosted the Cowboys in the NFC title game.
 With the 49ers facing a third down at the Dallas 6 with less than a minute to play, coach Bill Walsh called “Sprint Right Option.”